-All NTU staff and students are given a network account and mailbox*.
+All NTU staff and students are given a network account and an e-mailbox*.

-NTU Exchange Email users (i.e. all staff, student clubs, and alumni whose mailboxes have not been migrated to Windows Live), your default email address is
+NTU Exchange Email users (i.e. all staff, as well as student clubs and alumni whose mailboxes have not been migrated to Office 365), your default email address is

 firstname.lastname@example.org.
 You may

 personalise your email address.
 Alumni of NTU may apply for a life-long mailbox from the

 The use of Outlook Express and other email programs which use POP or IMAP are

 not supported on NTU Exchange server, as these will require the use of SMTP relay servers.
 The SMTP protocol was not designed to be an anti-spoof protocol.

 Quick Start Guide on Accessing Your NTU Exchange E-mail via:

 Accessing Your E-mail via Outlook 2010 or 2013, Outlook 2011 for Mac or MacMail

 These email clients can now automatically configure your email accounts using your Email address and Network Account.